 Features of ELSS

 - b.
-They have a statutory lock-in period of 3 years, which is the shortest amongst all tax saving instruments.
+They have a statutory lock-in period of 3 years, which is the shortest among all tax-saving instruments.

 - d.
 ELSS Mutual Funds do not have any entry or exit load.

-UTI LTEF is an Equity Linked Saving Scheme (ELSS) providing dual benefits of sound returns potential by investing in equity securities and also savings on taxes.
-The fund provides for portfolio diversification through its investment approach of investing across the market capitalization spectrum.
-UTI LTEF is suitable for investors looking for long term wealth creation by investing in predominantly in equity securities.
+UTI LTEF is an Equity Linked Saving Scheme (ELSS) providing twin benefits of good return potential (by investing in equity securities) and savings on taxes.
+In addition, the fund provides for portfolio diversification through its investment approach of investing across the market capitalisation spectrum.
+Therefore, UTI LTEF is suitable for investors looking for long-term wealth creation by investing predominantly in equity securities.

 The asset allocation of UTI LTEF is as follows:

-With a distinct product positioning in terms of investment objective & asset allocation, provides you with the opportunity to meet various investment needs with one single offering which would help one to save tax beside wealth creation, insurance planning & retirement planning.
-So get in touch with a UTI Financial Advisor to know more
+With a distinct product positioning in terms of investment objective & asset allocation, ELSS provides an opportunity to meet various investment needs with a single offering.
+It would help you save taxes and create wealth together.
+Get in touch with a UTI Financial Advisor to know more today.

 - Invested amount is the amount entered for either Monthly SIP and Lumpsum for the duration selected